Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Numerical experiments

-Figure \ref{fig:Z} shows the instantaneous absolute vorticity $\wa = v_{x} - u_{y} + f(y)$ after $2 \times 10^4$ Jovian rotation periods for the top planet in figure \ref{fig:square} for the three simulation runs.
-Figure \ref{fig:U} shows the corresponding instantaneous zonal velocity plots, and figure \ref{fig:ubar} shows the instantaneous zonally averaged zonal velocity, $\langle u \rangle = x_\mathrm{max}^{-1} \int u(x, y, t) \, \mbox{d}x$, where $x_\mathrm{max}$ is the side length of the square planet domain shown in figure \ref{fig:square}.
+Figure \ref{fig:Z} shows the instantaneous absolute vorticity $\wa = v_{x} - u_{y} + f(y)$ after $2 \times 10^4$ Jovian rotation periods for the top planet in figure \ref{fig:square} for three different simulations: the standard shallow water equations with friction alone, the standard shallow water equations with friction and radiative relaxation of the thickness, and the thermal shallow water equations with friction and radiative relaxation of the temperature.
+Figure \ref{fig:U} shows the corresponding instantaneous zonal velocity plots, and figure \ref{fig:ubar} shows the instantaneous zonally averaged zonal velocity, $\langle u \rangle = y_\mathrm{max}^{-1} \int u(x, y, t) \, \mbox{d}x$.
 All three simulation runs exhibit a mixture of vortices, turbulence and multiple zonal jets, with amplitudes that decrease at higher latitudes.
-Our height-damped and thermal shallow water simulations, which both included cooling and friction, produced a strong super-rotating equatorial jet in line with Jovian observations.
+Both simulations with radiative relaxation produced a strong super-rotating equatorial jet in line with observations of Jupiter.
 However, our simulation of the standard shallow water model, with dissipation only by friction, produced a sub-rotating equatorial jet.
-The height-damped shallow water simulation only produced very weak jets away from the equator, whereas the standard and thermal shallow water simulations produced stronger mid-latitude jets in better agreement with Jovian observations.
+The simulation with radiative relaxation of the thickness produced very weak jets away from the equator, whereas the other two simulations produced stronger mid-latitude jets in better agreement with observations.

-\cite{SardeshmukhHoskins1988} introduced a diagnostic for sources of Rossby wave activity using a Helmholtz decomposition of the velocity $\uv = \bv{u}_{\chi}+\bv{u}_{\psi}$ into divergent ($\bv{u}_{\chi}$) and rotational ($\bv{u}_{\psi}$) parts.
-The absolute vorticity $\wa = f(y) + v_x - u_y$ in the height-damped shallow water equations evolves according to

-where $R = - \bnabla \bcdot \left( \wa \bv{u}_{\chi} \right)$ is identified as the source of Rossby wave activity.
-The corresponding equation for our thermal shallow water model adds a baroclinic torque $(1/2) \bv{\hat{z}} \cdot ( \bnabla h \times \bnabla \Theta)$ to the right-hand side.
-We follow \cite{SchneiderLiu09} in using the nonzonal part $R' = R - \langle R \rangle$ to diagnose sources of Rossby wave activity in our different models.
-Figure \ref{fig:source} shows the instantaneous $R'$ field at $2 \times 10^4$ Jovian days for our three different simulations, and figure \ref{fig:sourceZ} shows the corresponding root-mean-square zonal averages $ \langle R'^2 \rangle ^{1/2}$.
-Rossby waves are preferentially generated away from the equator in all three simulations, so we assume that any Rossby waves present in the near-equatorial region were excited by sources outside that region.